 Food, Clothing & Personal Items

 - Refrigeration is not available.
-No glass containers; however, small coolers and ice packs are highly recommended.
+Please, no glass containers.
+Small coolers and ice packs are highly recommended.

-- Sneakers are also recommended.
-Send child with swimsuit and towel on swim days.
-Check with YMCA for a schedule of days.
+- NO OPEN-TOED SHOES ALLOWED.
+Sneakers are recommended.
+Campers should bring a swimsuit and towel every day.
 Mark first and last names on all belongings.

-- Please do not send valuables along with your child, including video games or Game Boys.
+Please do not send valuables to camp, including electronic devices.
 The YMCA is not liable for lost or stolen items.
-YMCA will keep lost and found items for 3 business days from the end of each week of camp, before disposing of it.
-Check with your camp director if you have lost something.
+Lost and found items will be kept for one week from the end of each camp before items are donated.

 Hot & Inclement Weather

-In the event of bad weather, i.e. thunder and lightning, the children are brought inside and provided alternate activities.
-In camps, where indoors may not be possible, they are brought to a safe location, under cover.
+In the event of inclement weather, i.e. thunder and lightning, the children are brought inside and provided alternate activities.
+In camps where being indoors may not be possible, they are brought to a safe location, under cover.
 Most camps continue with their normal day in the event of rain, with activities slightly modified.